 I’ve bought a Windows 8 license at retail.
 Microsoft is now offering their users to download a fresh copy using only their product keys.
 What could possibly go wrong⸮

 However, a major system update, Windows 8.1 Update, had been released since I bought my DVD.
-My PC also does not have a DVD drive.
+My PC also doesn’t have a DVD drive.
 After a quick web search using Bing—I was in the Microsoft mindset after all—I found out that you could download and create a bootable installation USB drive for Windows 8.1 directly from Microsoft.
 Hurray!
 Windows 8.1 is a free update to Windows 8, so I thought I would skip the whole Windows 8-to-8.1-to-Update-1 upgrade dance and go straight to Windows 8.1 Update 1.

-Now falling a bit out of the Microsoft mindset, I used Google and discovered that Windows 8 product keys are not valid in the Windows 8.1 installer.
+Now falling a bit out of the Microsoft mindset, I used Google and discovered that Windows 8 product keys aren’t valid in the Windows 8.1 installer.
 Even though they are valid in Windows 8.1 itself and disregarding that 8.1 is a free update to Windows 8.
 I concluded they were being idiots and went on to find another solution.

 The procedure here was the same as for Windows 8.1: download a small program, run it, enter product key, and then it should work out the magic on its own given an empty USB drive.
-Unfortunately, this download program said “This product key cannot be used to install a retail version of Windows 8”.
-OK, so my retail version cannot be used to download a retail version.
+Unfortunately, this download program said “This product key can’t be used to install a retail version of Windows 8”.
+OK, so my retail version can’t be used to download a retail version.